WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/20_Proverbs/Prov_17.md

 Whoever restrains his words has knowledge, and he who has a cool spirit is a man of understanding.

 ###### 28
-Even a fool who keeps silent is considered wise; when he closes his lips, he is deemed intelligent. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Even a fool who keeps silent is considered wise; when he closes his lips, he is deemed intelligent.

 ***